vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

 where cast(TS as date) = cast(getdate() as date)
 {% endhighlight %}

-To use direct, plain SQL in the Peakboard Hub List data source, you need to activate the SQL mode by clicking on the button:
+To use direct, plain SQL in the Peakboard Hub List data source, you need to activate the SQL mode by clicking on the "Select with SQL" button:

 ![image](/assets/2023-11-14/020.png)

-The you can use the above statement and check your result on the right side.
-Now you have condensed thousands of rows to precisely two numbers you're interested in:
+Then, you can use the above statement and check your result on the right side.
+Now, you have condensed thousands of rows down to the two numbers you're interested in:

 ![image](/assets/2023-11-14/030.png)

-## Joining hub lists
+## Joining Peakboard Hub lists

+Now, let's take a look at how we can join two Peakboard Hub lists.

-In our second example we have very simple relational connection between two tables: 'Products' contain the products we have on stock.
-Beside the product number there's also quantity of goods in the warehouse listed.
-Beside this table we have another one called ProductText.
-It contains a breif product description for each product numberin different languages (English, German and Chinese).
+In this example, we have a very simple relational connection between two tables:

+* **"Products"** contains the products we have in stock.
+It has a column for the product number, and a column for the quantity of that product in the warehouse.

+* **"ProductTexts"** contains a brief product description for each product number, in different languages (English, German, and Chinese).

-Here's the Product table:
+Here's the "Products" table:

 ![image](/assets/2023-11-14/040.png)

-And the table for the product texts:
+And here's the "ProductTexts" table:

 ![image](/assets/2023-11-14/050.png)

-What we want to have in our Peakboard application is one single table that contains our current stock quantities for each product PLUS the German description texts.
-Here we go with SQL:
+In our Peakboard application, we want a single table that contains our current stock quantities for each product **and** the German description texts.
+We can do that with this SQL statement:

 {% highlight sql %}
 select p.ProductNo, Quantity, Producttext